Thomas Hobbes

 Hobbes’s account of language is crucial for his account of the mind, and has important connections to his views in political philosophy (Pettit 2008).
 Reading Hobbes’s various accounts of language, it quickly becomes clear that the notion of signification is central.
 It is apparently the central semantic relationship in Hobbes’s story, playing the sort of role that’s played in more recent accounts by meaning or sense or reference (Abizadeh 2015; Pécharman 2004).
 But what is signification?
 One important question here is whether and how Hobbes distinguishes signification (and the thing signified) from naming (and the thing named).

-When Hobbes introduces his story about names in the The Elements of Law he tells us that “A NAME or APPELLATION therefore is the voice of a man, arbitrarily imposed, for a mark to bring to his mind some conception concerning the thing on which it is imposed.
+When Hobbes introduces his story about names in The Elements of Law he tells us that “A NAME or APPELLATION therefore is the voice of a man, arbitrarily imposed, for a mark to bring to his mind some conception concerning the thing on which it is imposed.
 Things named are either the objects themselves, as man; or the conception itself that we have of man, as shape or motion; or some privation, which is when we conceive that there is something which we conceive, not in him” (Hobbes 1640, 5.2–3).
 That is, Hobbes first introduces names as having a private use for individuals, to help them to bring particular ideas to mind.
 (Hobbes uses ‘name’ in a very broad sense.
 In that chapter alone, he gives ‘Socrates’, ‘Homer’, ‘man’, ‘just’, ‘valiant’, ‘strong’, ‘comely’, and ‘faith’ as example of names.)
 Notice here that though the point of using names is to recall ideas, the thing named is not necessarily an idea.
 It may well be an external object such as, in Hobbes’s example, a man.
 Later in that chapter, Hobbes starts to talk explicitly about signifying rather than naming.
 Thus in talking about ambiguity Hobbes says that “the word faith sometimes signifieth the same with belief; sometimes it signifieth particularly that belief which maketh a Christian; and sometimes it signifieth the keeping of a promise” (Hobbes 1640, 5.7).
 However, it is not at all clear that he really means to introduce signifying as a relation distinct from naming here.
 Indeed, he seems rather to be giving the same relation two different names.

 In Leviathan and De Corpore something more complex goes on (Duncan 2011).
 The equivalent chapters in Leviathan and De Corpore start in the same way, with discussions of the role of names as marks to aid the memory (Hobbes 1651, 4.3; Hobbes 1655, 2.1).
 However, both then go straight on to introduce another role for names, as signs to the hearer of the speaker’s thoughts (Hobbes 1651, 4.3; Hobbes 1655, 2.2–5).
 And ‘signify’ appears to be the verb corresponding to what signs do.
 Though there are hints of this account in Leviathan, it is set out in most detail in De Corpore.
 There Hobbes says that names alone are not signs: “they are not signs except insofar as they are arranged in speech and are its parts” (Hobbes 1655, 2.3).
 So when we talk about signification, it’s the act of signifying, of communicating one’s thoughts by using words that are a sign of them, that is basic.
 In other terminology, while words name things, it’s utterances that have signification.